-Annual Distribution US\$6.1 million (or 6.8% of run rate revenue) Description Sandbox offers a wide range of marketing and advertising services including strategic marketing and planning, creative development for all media and digital strategy solutions including CRM and data analytics for clients in a variety of industries with a focus on regulated sectors (pharmaceuticals, agriculture, and financial services).
+Annual Distribution US\$6.1 million (6.8% of Run Rate Revenue) Description Sandbox offers a wide range of marketing and advertising services including strategic marketing and planning, creative development for all media and digital strategy solutions including CRM and data analytics for clients in a variety of industries with a focus on regulated sectors (pharmaceuticals, agriculture, and financial services).
 Contribution History In March 2016, the Corporation purchased preferred units in Sandbox for an aggregate acquisition cost of US\$22.0 million.
 The Corporation contributed an additional US\$6.0 million in September 2017 to finance an acquisition and a further US\$7.0 million in December 2017 to fund a performance earn out.
 The Sandbox distribution resets annually +/-6% based on net revenue.
-In October 2018, the Corporation purchased the outstanding senior debt in Sandbox consisting of US\$6.6 million of amortizing term debt and US\$7.4 million of an asset backed lending facility.
+In October 2018, the Corporation assumed the outstanding senior debt in Sandbox consisting of US\$6.6 million of amortizing term debt and US\$7.4 million of an asset backed lending facility.
 The purchase of the senior debt provides the Corporation with additional control over the distribution of the free cash flow generated by Sandbox providing more certainty over future distributions.
 The term debt has annual repayments of US\$1.6 million and both the term debt and revolver have LIBOR linked interest rates, accrued monthly.
-The senior debt also provides additional rights and remedies in addition to the Corporation's preferred equity rights.
+The senior debt also provides additional rights and remedies in addition to the

+Corporation's preferred equity rights.
 On February 22, 2019, the Corporation contributed an additional US\$5.0 million in exchange for annualized distributions of US\$0.8 million.
 The new preferred units have a minimum repurchase premium of US\$1.0 million and may include a percentage of common equity upon redemption.
 The proceeds were used to fund working capital.
 On June 27, 2019, the Corporation contributed an additional US\$3.0 million on Sandbox outstanding senior revolving credit facility outstanding with the Corporation.
 The terms were consistent with those in place.
 The proceeds were used to fund working capital.
-Subsequent to June 30, 2019, Sandbox drew an additional US\$1.5 million on the senior revolving credit facility which is outstanding with the Corporation.
-Performance Based on unaudited financial statements provided by Sandbox management for the five months ended May 31, 2019, revenue is flat and EBITDA has increased versus the comparable period.
-Fair Value The fair value of the Sandbox units was unchanged during the three and six months ended June 30, 2019.
+In the three months ended September 30, 2019, Sandbox drew an additional US\$3.8 million on the senior revolving credit facility which is outstanding with the Corporation.
+Performance Based on unaudited financial statements provided by Sandbox management for the eight months ended August 31, 2019, revenue is down slightly and EBITDA has increased versus the comparable period.
+Fair Value The fair value of the Sandbox units was reduced by US\$4.0 million during the three and nine months ended September 30, 2019 as a result of a reduction in the expected 2020 reset.
 The fair value of the Sandbox units in Canadian dollars will fluctuate each quarter with foreign exchange rates but the underlying valuation of the units is evaluated each quarter.
-ECR The ECR remains between 1.2x and 1.5x.
+ECR The ECR for Sandbox decreased and is now between 1.0x and 1.2x.